Current loop connection

 4-wire 4-20mA current loop

 When used with an external power supply, the DIVIZE A2007 current simulator will act as a current source.
-In this way the A2007 can be used for testing passive equipment such as I/P converters, valve positioners and loop powered displays.
+In this way the A2007 4-20 mA current source can be used for testing passive equipment such as I/P converters, valve positioners and loop powered displays.
 For testing 4-wire (passive) PLC and DCS inputs an external voltage source is also required.
 As shown in the connection diagram below.

 In this situation the power for the loop is delivered by the external power supply, thus creating a 4-20 mA signal generator the A2007 simulator controls the current in the loop, the current is received by the connected device.

-Below are example connection diagrams for commonly used PLC and DCS systems, also connection examples for positioners and I/P converters are provided.
+Below are example connection diagrams for commonly used PLC and DCS systems, also connection examples for valve positioners and I/P converters are provided.
+The connection of the parts of the loop is only the first part of a successful 4-20 mA loop, we have gathered more steps for configuring 4-20 mA loops.

 A2007 connection to Siemens SM331 module 2-wire.